timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### setLocationHint

-Sets the Edge Network location hint used in requests to the Edge Network.
-Passing `null` or an empty string clears the existing location hint.
+Sets the Edge Network location hint used in requests to Edge Network.
+Passing `null` or an empty string (`""`) clears the existing location hint.
 Edge Network responses may overwrite the location hint to a new value when necessary to manage network traffic.

 > **Warning**
 > Use caution when setting the location hint.
 Only use valid [location hints for the `EdgeNetwork` scope](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/location-hints.html).
 An invalid location hint value will cause all Edge Network requests to fail with a `404` response code.